 Not all paintball masks are created equally.
 There is a struggle between providing adequate protection to the face and ears, while at the same time having the paintball mask fit as closely to the face as possible, so as to provide the smallest possible target.
-This is especially true for tournament paintball, and the masks that have been developed for this purpose.
-The classic example of this struggle is the DYE I4 – this highly popular mask clings very closely to the face, and if you have a wide face, then the lower part of your cheeks will likely be left exposed.
-Virtue has addressed this with the VIO, and offers a paintball mask with a similar profile to the I4, but which also provides slightly more check protection.
+This is especially true for tournament paintball, and the paintball masks that have been developed for this purpose.
+The classic example of this struggle is the DYE I4 Paintball Mask – this highly popular paintball mask clings very closely to the face, and if you have a wide face, then the lower part of your cheeks will likely be left exposed.

-Badlands carries a wide variety of the best masks on the market.
+Badlands carries a wide variety of the best paintball masks on the market.
 Choose a style that suits your taste, and if you are able, try it on first for comfort and fit.
 Not all masks will be comfortable for you, and some may offer less protection than you would like.
-When you visit one of our stores, you will be able to try the mask on.
-Adjust the strap so that the mask fits snuggly against your face, but not too tight, then shake your head side-to-side, and up and down to ensure the mask does not slip.
-Make sure the mask is comfortable and does pinch or squeeze your face or head – you may be wearing it for hours at a time.
+When you try on a paintball mask, adjust the back strap so that the paintball mask fits snuggly against your face, but not too tight, then shake your head side-to-side, and up and down to ensure the paintball mask does not slip.
+Make sure the paintball mask is comfortable and does pinch or squeeze your face or head – you may be wearing it for hours at a time.

 The lens is what stands between your eyes and the force of a flying paintball.
 Paintball lenses are rated to withstand the impact from paintballs travelling up to 300 fps.
 For this reason, it is very important that your measure the velocity that your paintball gun shoots, so that you do not exceed 300 fps.